PrefectHQ/prefect/docs/orchestration/getting-started/next-steps.md

 # Parameters & Mapped Tasks

-Writing a flow to greet one person is all good, but now the requirements have changed.
+Writing a flow to greet one person is all good, but if the requirements change, prefect can still help you.
+Let's say:

 - You now need to greet multiple people
 - You need the list of people to be configurable

-In [the core ETL tutorial](/core/tutorial/03-parameterized-flow.md) we learned how to do this using [parameters](/core/concepts/parameters.md) and [mapped tasks](/core/concepts/mapping.md).
-These concepts work equally well when run using a Prefect Backend.
+In [the core ETL tutorial](/core/tutorial/03-parameterized-flow.md) we cover how to do this using [parameters](/core/concepts/parameters.md) and [mapped tasks](/core/concepts/mapping.md).
+These concepts work equally well when run using a Prefect backend.

 ## Update Your Flow